django-cms/djangocms-template/docs/setup-instruction.md

 This setup is highly convenient and simple, but shouldn't be used for long-term development, since docker isn't suitable for debugging, significantly degrades performance, has immature and unstable IDEA integrations, etc. But it's perfect for quick setup or people who don't want to configure python or nodejs.

 - docker-compose build
-- docker-compose run --rm web bash --command 'python manage.py migrate'
+- docker-compose run --rm web fish --command 'python manage.py migrate'
 - docker-compose up

 For setting up the database from the stage/live server see the last section about divio-cli.